broadinstitute/dig-dug-portal/README.md

 npm install
 ```

+#### Special Note to Mac OSX Develpers

+Before installing the above npm dependencies on MacOSX, you may need to ensure that `node-gyp` is properly configured.
+See [here](https://www.npmjs.com/package/node-gyp) for details.
+Note: if your Mac OSX is the Catalina release,
+see [the special note on properly configuring Catalina][https://github.com/nodejs/node-gyp/blob/HEAD/macOS_Catalina.md).

 ### Running the Portal

 The portal is not "run" on its own but as noted above, it is run as an integral part of the